propercursive/wintersmith-node-sass-indented/README.md

-A wintersmith plugin that compiles sass or scss to css. based on combining the wintersmith-sass and wintersmith-node-sass plugins.
+A wintersmith plugin that compiles sass or scss to css.
+Based on combining approaches of the wintersmith-sass and wintersmith-node-sass plugins.